vivshaw/zettel/pages/Vanitsa! Vanitatum vanitas!.md

+---
-tags:: Goethe, poetry
+tags: Goethe, poetry
-alias:: Ich hab' mein' Sach' auf Nichts gestellt
+alias: Ich hab' mein' Sach' auf Nichts gestellt
+---

 - a parody by Goethe of *"Ich hab mein Sach Gott heimgestellt"*
 - referenced by [[Stirner]] in [[The Ego and its Own]]